ElectroCubic/Multi-Agent-Pathfinding-Sim/README.md

 python parallel_version/main.py
 ```

+Both commands will open a Pygame window where you can see the version name currently running in the Title bar (Serial/Parallel).
+The simulation results can be reproduced by just placing the exact same positions of the elements and running them manually.
+Timings of the result may vary depending upon system configuration.

 ## Simulator Controls:
 - Press **T to toggle Wall Mode**.
 Then use **Left Click** to place/remove walls.
 - Press **Right Mouse Button** to place Agents.